roleypoly/roleypoly/README.md

 - `yarn` to install deps
 - `yarn start:design-system` to open storybook
-- `yarn test` to test
+- `yarn test:design-system` to test

 ### Developing Web UI

 For working with the Next.js frontend components, use the below steps as reference.
-Code lives in `src/pages` among elsewhere.
+Code lives in `src/web` among elsewhere.

 Run:

 - `yarn` to install deps
 - `yarn start:web` to run Next.js dev server
-- `yarn test` to test
+- `yarn test:web` to test

 ### Developing API Components

 For working with the API, use the below steps as reference.
-Code lives in `src/backend-worker`.
+Code lives in `src/api`.

 Run:

 - `yarn` to install deps
 - `yarn start:api` to start an emulated worker
-- `yarn test` to test
+- `yarn test:api` to test

 [envexample]: .env.example